Updated May 8, 2023

 - Change in color and style of CSS.

-To perform Compatibility Testing, certain tools are available in the market.
-They are:
+To perform it, certain tools are available in the market.

 Always make sure that Compatible Testing is only done when the software or application is stable.

-Compatibility Testing is non-functional testing where the software or application compatibility is checked with different platforms, environments, operating systems, versions, mobile devices, etc. It can be done using manual or automated tools depend on the requirement.
-Types, categories, and processes of Compatibility Testing are addressed in the above sections.
+It is non-functional testing where the software or application compatibility is checked with different platforms, environments, operating systems, versions, mobile devices, etc. It can be done using manual or automated tools depend on the requirement.
+Types, categories, and processes are addressed in the above sections.

 This is a guide to Compatibility Testing.
-Here we discuss the Introduction, various Types, and the different categories.
-You can also go through our other suggested articles–
+Here we discuss the introduction, types and how to do compatibility testing respectively.
+You can also go through our other suggested articles to learn more –